Soup (Blind Melon album): Critical reception

 In issue 557 of Kerrang! (dated August 5, 1995), Paul Rees gave the album a "4 K review" (which means "Klassik"), saying, "Soup - bold, barmy, and borderline great."

 In the August 21, 1995, issue of People, Andrew Abrahams gave the album a somewhat positive review, saying, "If Blind Melon's eclectic approach sounds a bit maddening, it can be.
 But at least they've accomplished an important task: establishing a musical life beyond the Bee Girl."

 In issue 716 of Rolling Stone (dated September 7, 1995), Ted Drozdowski gave a scathing review of the album, ending his write-up with the statement, "With such slight fare to offer – and no kid in a bee suit – Soup puts Blind Melon in hot water."

 Also in 1995, Soup was ranked number 13 in Kerrang! magazine's "Albums of the Year" list, above releases by the likes of Alice in Chains, Faith No More, Green Day, Ozzy Osbourne, and AC/DC.

-Chart-wise, Soup fared best in Canada, where it held the #14 spot on the RPM Weekly chart for the weeks of September 18 & 25, 1995.
+Chart-wise, Soup fared best in Canada, where it held the No. 14 spot on the RPM Weekly chart for the weeks of September 18 & 25, 1995.

-Soup was nominated for "Best Recording Package - Boxed" at the 38th Annual Grammy Awards.
+Soup was nominated for Best Recording Package - Boxed at the 38th Annual Grammy Awards.